rmflight/affyMM/flightetal_draft.md

 While there is a large agreement for the number of probes, we also checked if the probes represented were consistent among all of the projects.
 A Venn diagram depicting the number of overlapping perfectly matching probes is given in [Figure 6](#f.vennHumanVariation).
-As can be seen from this figure, a total of 422,279 probes uniquely map for all five assemblies.
-Of these, 422,119 are perfect match probes, indicating that 81% of the HGU133APlus2.0 perfect match probes are reliable in terms of their mapping to the genome for these assemblies.
-One of the interesting results is that there are 51 shared perfectly matching mismatch probes.
-Of these, 24 fall within RefSeq annotated exonic regions (results not shown), with 22 of the 24 showing higher correlation in the TMmm assignments calculated in Table 6.
+As can be seen from this figure, a total of 422279 probes uniquely map for all five assemblies.
+Of these, 422118 are perfect match probes, indicating that 70% of the HGU133APlus2.0 perfect match probes are reliable in terms of their mapping to the genome for these assemblies.
+One of the interesting results is that there are 161 shared perfectly matching mismatch probes.
+Of these, 24 fall within RefSeq annotated exonic regions (results not shown), with 16 of the 24 showing higher correlation in the TMmm assignments calculated in [Table 6](#t.corrTable).

+<a id="f.vennHumanVariation"></a>

 ![plot of chunk insertVenn](figure/insertVenn.png)

+**Figure 6.
+Venn diagram of overlapping perfectly matching Affymetrix(r) HGU133A Plus2 probes to each of the five human genome assemblies.**

 ## Conclusion